The paradox of the compositionality of natural language: a neural machine translation case study: Discussion

-Almost inextricably linked to the proxy-to-meaning problem is the locality problem.
-In virtually all of our tests we see that \emph{small, local source changes} elicit \emph{global changes in translations}.
-For instance, in our systematicity tests, changing one noun in a sentence elicited changes in the translation of an independently sampled sentence that it was conjoined with.
+\paragraph{The locality problem} Inextricably linked to the proxy-to-meaning problem is the locality problem.
+In our tests we see that \emph{small, local source changes} elicit \emph{global changes in translations}.
+For instance, in our systematicity tests, changing one noun in a sentence elicited changes in the translation of a sentence that it was conjoined with.
 In our substitutivity test, even synonyms that merely differed in spelling (e.g. ``doughnut'' and ``donut'') elicited changes to the remainder of the sentence.
-This counters the idea of compositionality as a means of productively reusing language: if the translation of a phrase is dependent on (unrelated) context that is not even in its direct vicinity, this suggests that more evidence is required to acquire the translation of this phrase.
+This counters the idea of compositionality as a means of productively reusing language: if a phrase's translation depends on (unrelated) context that is not in its direct vicinity, this suggests that more evidence is required to acquire the translation of this phrase.

-In our tests using synthetic data, we explicitly consider sentences in which maximally local behaviour is possible and argue that it is therefore also desirable.
-Our experiments show that models are currently not capable of translating in such a local fashion and indicate that for some words or phrases, the translation constantly changes as if a coin is tossed every time we slightly adapt the input.
-On the one hand, this \emph{volatility} \citep[see also][]{fadaee2020unreasonable} might be essential for coping with ambiguities for which meanings are context dependent.
-For instance, when substituting ``doughnut'' with ``donut'' in ``doughnut and chips'' the ``chips'' are likely to be crisps, instead of fries.
-On the other hand, this erratic behaviour highlights a lack of default reasoning, which can be problematic or even harmful in several different ways, especially if faithfulness \citep{parthasarathi2021sometimes} or consistency is important (c.f.\ in a different domain: an insignificant change in a prompt to a large language model like GPT-3 can elicit a large change in response).
+Tests involving synthetic data present the models with sentences in which maximally local behaviour is possible, and we argue that it is, therefore, also desirable.
+Our experiments show that even in such setups, models do not translate in a local fashion: with varying degrees of correctness, they frequently change their translation when we slightly adapt the input.
+On the one hand, this well-known \emph{volatility} \citep[see also][]{fadaee2020unreasonable} might be essential for coping with ambiguities for which meanings are context-dependent.
+On the other hand, our manual analysis shows that the observed non-compositional behaviour does not reflect the incorporation of necessary contextual information and that oftentimes it is even altering the correctness of the translations.
+Furthermore, this erratic behaviour highlights a lack of default reasoning, which can, in some cases, be problematic or even harmful, especially if faithfulness \citep{parthasarathi2021sometimes} or consistency is important.